 The AWARD Steering Committee selected 70 winners on November 13th and winners have been notified.
 Those who were not selected will be informed in January.
 The 2014 AWARD Fellowship recipients will be publicly announced during a news conference in February 2014.

 1. What does an AWARD Fellowship include?

-Unlike any other fellowship, AWARD delivers a well-tested, coordinated career-development package built on four cornerstones.
+AWARD delivers a well-tested, coordinated career-development program for women in agricultural research, which is built on four cornerstones.
 Each AWARD Fellow benefits from:

 2. How has AWARD helped participants to advance in their research careers?

 The impacts of AWARD are very real.
-For example, from the preliminary evaluation results of our 2008 AWARD Fellows—the first to complete our two-year program—there is concrete evidence that 69 percent of our fellows have strengthened science skills.
-Sixty-four percent have strengthened the gender-responsiveness of their work.
+For example, from the preliminary evaluation results of the first 180 AWARD Fellows to complete our two-year program, there is concrete evidence that 69 percent of our fellows have strengthened their science skills, and 64 percent have strengthened the gender-responsiveness of their work.
 A total of 74 percent of AWARD Fellows demonstrate increased confidence and assertiveness, and a greater desire to lead and guide others.
 In other words AWARD is fostering a cadre of women scientists ready to play an influential role in African agriculture and development.

 3. Who is eligible for an AWARD Fellowship?

-Women agricultural scientists who are nationals of Ethiopia, Ghana, Kenya, Liberia, Malawi, Mozambique, Nigeria, Rwanda, Tanzania, Uganda, or Zambia, who have completed a bachelor’s, master’s or doctoral degree in the disciplines listed below, are eligible to apply.
-Applicants must be available in Africa throughout the fellowship period.
+Women agricultural scientists who are citizens of Ethiopia, Ghana, Kenya, Liberia, Malawi, Mozambique, Nigeria, Rwanda, Tanzania, Uganda, or Zambia, who have completed a bachelor’s, master’s, or doctoral degree in one of the disciplines listed below, are eligible to apply.
+Applicants must be resident in Africa throughout the fellowship period.

 4. Is there an age restriction for applicants?